Skills Intelligence

 Most organizations don't have this.
 Their skills libraries are built on whatever went into the HRIS three to five years ago, supplemented by whatever employees self-reported the last time someone asked them to update their profile.

 And now, AI is actively disrupting the underlying work itself.
 Jobs that existed last year look meaningfully different today.
 New skills are emerging faster than taxonomies can track them.
+Tasks are being redistributed between humans and AI faster than job descriptions can capture.
 Organizations are redesigning their ontologies not because they want to, but because the work is changing fast enough that their existing definitions no longer describe what people actually do.

 What the Context Layer Actually Looks Like

 The context layer isn't a single data source.
-It's a multi-signal architecture that continuously validates and updates what employees can actually do, not what they say they can do, and not what their job title implies.
+It's a multi-signal architecture that continuously validates and updates what employees can actually do, and what work they're actually doing, not what they say they can do, and not what their job title implies.

 In practice, that means drawing from:

-• Work data, project history, task-level contributions, role assignments
+• Work data — project history, task-level contributions, role assignments, and how AI is reshaping those tasks

 How to Evaluate AI Claims in Workforce Tech